 CAAM 519: Computational Science I CAAM 550: Numerical Analysis I CAAM 554: Numerical Analysis II CAAM 571: Linear and Integer Programming

-All the remaining CAAM 500+ courses beside the 2 required courses taken.
+2) All the remaining courses must be at the 500 level or above.
+In addition to the 2 required courses at least 5 of these remaining courses must be CAAM courses.
 Thesis, seminar or independent study courses do not count as electives.

 3) Courses outside CAAM (not cross-listed)